blowback/beasTTY/README.md

 ## How do I use it?

 Plug in your retrocomputer then visit https://blowback.github.io/beasTTY/ in  a Chrome-based browser.
+Click "Connect" from the menu at the top, select your MicroBeast USB port, and off you go.

 ## I don't like chrome, can I use $BROWSER?